herrera-ignacio/cybersecurity-handbook/certs/security+/5/README.md

 ## 4. Incident Response

-__Incident__ (NIST) is an ocurrence that actually or potentially jeopardizes the confidentiality, integrity, or availability of an information system or the information the system processes, stores, or transmits, or that constitutes a violation or inminent threat of violeation of security policies, procedures, or use policies.
+__Incident__ (NIST) is an ocurrence that actually or potentially jeopardizes the confidentiality, integrity, or availability of an information system or the information the system processes, stores, or transmits, or that constitutes a violation or inminent threat of violation of security policies, procedures, or use policies.

-It can be concived as an unplanned disruption or degration of a service.
+It can be conceived as an unplanned disruption or degration of a service.

 * Incident Response Process
 * Incident Response Plan